As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The beauty of moonstones has been adored in ancient Hindu mythology, through Greek and Roman culture, to the Art Nouveau period of modern history.

-Modern geological science has uncovered the mysteries behind its appearance which stumped so many cultures before – boiling it down to a complex formation process undergone by common minerals.
+Modern geological science has uncovered the mysteries behind its appearance, which stumped so many cultures before – boiling it down to a complex formation process undergone by common minerals.

 Moonstone is a variety of the feldspar group minerals orthoclase and albite.
 During the moonstone formation, orthoclase and albite change each other, creating thin layers.
-When light falls between these layers, it scatters in many directions, producing the moonlike sheen, which is the adularescence phenomenon.
+When light falls between these layers, it scatters in many directions, producing a moonlike sheen, which is the adularescence phenomenon.

-Not having the scientific resources and methods which exist today, all major mythologies in which it makes an appearance associated the moonstone with lunar powers because of its typical light feminine colors and soft glow.
+Not having the scientific resources and methods that exist today, all major mythologies in which it makes an appearance associated the moonstone with lunar powers because of its typical light feminine colors and soft glow.

 The Romans thought that it was made of frozen moonlight.
 The stone was used in connection with the deity Luna and could be found at many of her places of worship.

-Moonstone’s Hindu lore speaks of the stone being embedded in the forehead of the Hindu moon-god Ganesh.
+Moonstone’s Hindu lore speaks of the stone being embedded in the forehead of the Hindu moon god Ganesh.

-Moonstone is a type of feldspar, which as a whole, accounts for 60% of the minerals on the crust of the earth.
+Moonstone is a type of feldspar, which, as a whole, accounts for 60% of the minerals on the crust of the earth.
 Its chemical formula is KAlSi3O8.

 Are Moonstones Valuable Rocks?
 The Real Worth of Moonstones